 Poor or incorrect lubrication is another common cause of packing failure.
 A lack of lubrication from the pump’s oiler/greaser can cause increased heat and friction, resulting in damage, premature wear, or complete packing failure.

-There are some additional consumables to consider when performing maintenance on a mud pump module.
-Those key components are the liners, pistons, and oil stop head seals.
-Similar to frac fluid ends, visual inspection is key to maximizing the service life of your pump.
+In addition to valves and seats, there are three additional consumables to consider when performing maintenance on a drilling pump module.
+Those key components are the liners, pistons, and module seals.
+Similar to frac fluid ends, visual inspection is the key to maximizing the service life of your pump.

 Liners should be replaced when they show signs of damage or wear such as nicks, lines, and scarring within the sealing surface.
 Any scratch that is deep enough to catch with your fingernail should be considered severe enough to warrant a replacement of the liner.

 The piston should be replaced and/or inspected anytime there is an excessive leakage of drilling mud fluid from the piston and liner area.
-Evidence of this leakage can be found in the duck ponds as a result of the rod wash system.
+Evidence of this leakage is often visable and will quickly contaminate the rod wash system/ “duck pond” water is left unattended.

 Despite this, even the most robust and reliable pieces of equipment need regular care and maintenance.
 From cavitation and washout, to material fatigue and corrosion, there are a number of factors that can cause lasting damage to a fluid end or drilling module.
 Operators, however, need to be able to spot the signs of an issue before they turn into a larger problem.